RoSPA Awards – Frequently Asked Questions

 Q: Our award application is actively opposed by one or more interested parties.
 Can we still apply?

 A: RoSPA cannot act as 'referee' in what can be complex, longstanding and ongoing disputes.
 We expect applicants to take all reasonable steps to resolve issues before an entry is submitted.
 If this isn't possible, please seek advice from RoSPA before applying.
+RoSPA request that all such disputes are declared in the reputational risk section of the declaration page.

 Q: Is '24/7' safety a required initiative, as we do not currently do much in this area.
 Will this count against us?